-Information about using enterprise customer data from a customer relationship management (CRM) databases for content targeting in Adobe Target by using customer attributes in the Adobe Enterprise Cloud core service.
+Information about using enterprise customer data from Customer Relationship Management (CRM) databases for content targeting in Adobe Target by using customer attributes in the Adobe Enterprise Cloud People core service.

-Enterprise customer data collected through multiple sources and stored inside a CRM database can be used in Target to strategically deliver the most relevant content to customers, specifically focusing on returning customers.
+Enterprise customer data collected through multiple sources and stored inside CRM databases can be used in Target to strategically deliver the most relevant content to customers, specifically focusing on returning customers.
 Audiences and customer attributes in the People core service (formerly Profiles and Audiences) brings together data collection and analysis with testing and optimization, making data and insights actionable.

 Consider the following information as your work with customer attributes and Target:

 - Adobe does not guarantee that 100% of customer attribute (visitor profile) data from CRM databases will be onboarded to the Experience Cloud and, thus, be available for use for targeting in Target.
 In our current design, there is a possibility that a small percentage of data (up to 0.1% of large production batches) might not be onboarded.

 - The lifetime of customer attributes data imported from the Experience Cloud to Target depends on the lifetime of the visitor profile, which is 14 days by default.
 For more information, see Visitor Profile Lifetime .

 - If the vst.* parameters are the only thing identifying the visitor, the existing "authenticated" profile will not be fetched as long as authState is UNAUTHENTICATED (0).
-The profile will only come into play if authState is changed to UNAUTHENTICATED (1).For example, if the vst.myDataSource.id parameter is used to identify the visitor (where myDataSource is the data source alias) and there is no MCID or third-party ID, using the parameter vst.myDataSource.authState=0 won't fetch the profile that might have been created through a Customer Attributes import.
-If the desired behavior is to fetch the authenticated profile, the vst.myDataSource.authState has to have the value of 1 (AUTHENTICATED).
+The profile will come into play only if authState is changed to AUTHENTICATED (1).For example, if the vst.myDataSource.id parameter is used to identify the visitor (where myDataSource is the data source alias) and there is no MCID or third-party ID, using the parameter vst.myDataSource.authState=0 won't fetch the profile that might have been created through a Customer Attributes import.
+If the desired behavior is to fetch the authenticated profile, the vst.myDataSource.authState must have the value of 1 (AUTHENTICATED).